 How to Apply

-To create a listing in the Mentor Link database:
+To create a listing in the Network Link database:

 - Review the information on this page to build your understanding of the program and to ensure your listing includes all of the important info.
-You may also want to read through the Info for Mentees page to learn about their side of the program.
+You may also want to read through the Info for Network Seekers page to learn about their side of the program.

-- Create a Farm Link account and fill out the Mentor application.
+- Create a Farm Link account and if you are an experienced farmer fill out the Farmer Mentor application.
+If you are a service provider or membership organization and would like to add a listing to the site, please contact Mary.
 Please complete the application as thoroughly and thoughtfully as you can.
 The application will allow you to save your work and come back to finish it at a later time, so feel free to take your time before submitting your application.

 - It may take us 3-5 business days to review your application to ensure that all of the questions have been answered.
 Once we have approved your application, we will send you an email notifying you that your listing is live and giving you the link to it so that you can share it with potential mentees, friends, and family.

 - As noted above, from this point on the process is primarily up to the mentees.
 If you have a strong interest in mentoring and find that you haven’t been contacted by many people, contact Mary at CFAC for help evaluating your listing to see if there’s additional information you can add to make it more enticing to mentees.

 - Whenever you have a mentee reach out to you, please contact Mary at the Community Food & Agriculture Coalition (CFAC) to let us know so we can monitor how well the site is working and potentially share your story!
 We will also reach out to you regularly to find out whether you are being contacted for mentorship so that we can evaluate the program and make it function as well as possible.